- Transfer Credit

 - Subject Pool

 The Psychology STAR Scholars Program(Students Tackling Advanced Research), is an educational opportunity outreach program designed to support and guide underrepresented students to become involved in research and understand its application in the real world.
 These students engage with research in a meaningful way, connect with current Psychology PhD students, and prepare for careers in and out of academia.
-The department welcomed 28 students Winter 2018 and 30 students Winter 2019.
+The program consists of two parts: (1) a Fall Seminar Series and (2) Winter Workshops and Mentoring Program.

 (a) Come from an educational, cultural or geographic background that is underrepresented in graduate study in their discipline in the United States or at the University of Michigan;